Canon 2000D vs 77D

 It is notable that the 77D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the 77D are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the 2000D followed on from the Canon 1300D.
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Canon 77D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 2000D: